 Email marketing isn’t going anywhere anytime soon.
 The fact remains that people like email: it’s quick, efficient, and effective.
 In 2019, the total number of business and consumer emails sent and received per day reached 293.6 billion, and this is expected to climb to over 347.3 billion by the end of 2022.

 To keep pace, email marketing design best practices, marketing strategies, and tactics will need to develop further to keep up with improvements in technology.
+Now that it is super easy to design responsive email templates, creativity becomes an even bigger factor than just looking good on all devices.
 Email marketing design trends in 2020 will dictate slicker experiences as marketers take advantage of developments in automated email to generate more revenue from welcome emails, cart abandonment emails, and other email communications with customers.

 Below we’ve listed 14 of the best email newsletter design trends and inspirations for you to test in 2020 and make your email marketing efforts shine.